c3rb3ru5d3d53c/binlex/README.md

 Using the IDA plugin you have various features that are provided to help you with YARA rule writing and similarity analysis.

 **Main Menu:**
-- Export Binlex JSON (Uses IDA CFG and Function Names)
-- Function Table (Contains Function Similarity Hashes and Patterns)
+- Export Database (Export to JSON)
+- Index Database
+- Search Database
-- Compare Functions for Similarity
+- Functions (Functions Table)
-- Color Map (Visually Navigate with Color Map)
+- Export Byte Color Map (Save Byte ColorMap to SVG)
+- JSON Query (jq queries inside IDA)

 **Disassembler Context Menu:**
 - Copy YARA Pattern